-Mehmet C. Oz, M.D. has served as a Director of Siga since April 19, 2001.
-Dr. Oz has been a Cardiac Surgeon at Columbia University Presbyterian Hospital since 1993 and an Associate Professor of Surgery there since July 2000.
-Dr. Oz directs the following programs at Columbia University Presbyterian Hospital: the mechanical device program, the complementary medicine program, the clinical profusion program and clinical trials of new surgical technology.
-Dr. Oz received his undergraduate degree from Harvard University in 1982, and, in 1986, he received a joint M.D. and M.B.A. from the University of Pennsylvania Medical School and the Wharton School of Business.
+Mehmet C. Oz, M.D. has served as a director of SIGA since April 19, 2001.
+Dr. Oz has been a Cardiac Surgeon at Columbia University Presbyterian Hospital since 1993 and a Professor of Surgery and Vice Chairman for Cardiovascular Services of the Department of Surgery there since July 2001.
+Dr. Oz directs the following programs at New York University Presbyterian Hospital, Columbia University: the Cardiovascular Institute, the complementary medicine program, the clinical profusion program and clinical trials of new surgical technology.
+Dr. Oz received his undergraduate degree from Harvard University in 1982, and, in 1986, he received a joint M.D./M.B.A. degree from the University of Pennsylvania Medical School and the Wharton School of Business.

-Eric A. Rose, M.D. has served as a Director of Siga since April 19, 2001.
-From April 19, 2001 until June 21, 2001, Dr. Rose served as Interim Chief Executive Officer of Siga.
+Eric A. Rose, M.D. has served as a director of SIGA since April 19, 2001.
+From April 19, 2001 until June 21, 2001, Dr. Rose served as Interim Chief Executive Officer of SIGA.
 Dr. Rose is currently Chairman of the Department of Surgery and Surgeon-in-Chief of the Columbia Presbyterian Center of New York Presbyterian Hospital, a position he has held since August 1994.
 Dr. Rose is a past President of the International Society for Heart and Lung Transplantation.
 Dr. Rose was recently appointed as Morris & Rose Milstein Professor of Surgery at Columbia University's College of Physicians and Surgeons' Department of Surgery.
-Dr. Rose is also a Director of the following corporation that files reports pursuant to the Securities Exchange Act of 1934: Nexell Therapeutics Inc. (f/k/a VimRx).
+Dr. Rose is a director of PharmaCore, Inc., TransTech Pharma, Inc. and a former director of Nexell Therapeutics Inc. (f/k/a VimRx).
 Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.